-Teaches initial term Soldiers to communicate ideas and thoughts clearly, recognize the need for strong character and values, demonstrate tactical and technical competence, and take initiative to become a lifelong learner by exploring interests and pursuing a civilian education.
+Ш Teaches initial term Soldiers to communicate ideas and thoughts clearly, recognize the need for strong character and values, demonstrate tactical and technical competence, and take initiative to become a lifelong learner by exploring interests and pursuing a civilian education.
 DLC I is a 45 hour course consisting of 20 lessons and serves as a prerequisite for the Basic Leader Course (BLC).
 Grooms sergeants to react to cultural dynamics in the joint, interagency, intergovernmental, and multinational environment; develop self and subordinates to use sound and ethical judgement; be an agile and a multi-skilled leader in the operating environment even when information is ambiguous and uncertain; and be accountable with moral and ethical character when managing programs.
 DLC II is a 44 hour course consisting of 15 lessons and serves as a prerequisite for the Advanced Leader Course (ALC).
 Provides the staff sergeant an opportunity to improve as a leader, a professional, and as an individual.
 This course further develops the leadership skills needed to lead a platoon size element and to make quick, accurate decisions that are in the best interest of the mission and Soldiers.
 DLC III is a 40 hour course consisting of 17 lessons and serves as a prerequisite for the Senior Leader Course (SLC).
 To further their education on joint military doctrine, Soldiers are encouraged to complete the Senior Enlisted Joint Professional Military Education level I (SEJPME-I) course via Joint Knowledge Online (JKO).
 Develops the sergeant first class to lead at the unit and organizational level.
 Soldiers will develop the skills necessary to ensure the unit is ready, trained, proficient, disciplined, and motivated.
 The course prepares the learner for unit-level administrative and staff roles to ensure successful operations.
 DLC IV is a 43 hour course consisting of 23 lessons and serves as a prerequisite for the Master Leader Course (MLC).
 It is recommended that upon completion of this DLC level, Soldiers complete SEJPME-II, a course that prepares senior enlisted leaders to successfully support activities and supervise multiple Service members in a joint organization environment.
 Prepares master sergeants and first sergeants to close the gap between tactical and strategic planning.
 Learners analyze and apply knowledge, which will assist them in carrying out policies and standards on the performance, training, appearance, and conduct of enlisted personnel resulting in senior leaders who are ready to advise and initiate recommendations pertaining to the local NCO support channel.
 DLC V is a 47 hour course consisting of 13 lessons and serves as the prerequisite for the Sergeants Major Course (SMC).
 Educates senior 6C/6S and 7C/7S to perform senior-level duties at brigade level positions in today's operational environment (OE).
 This course provides the Army with self-aware, adaptive leaders of character and competence with the skills to shape and overcome the friction created by uncertainty and operate in any operational environment.
 DLC VI is a 34 hour course consisting of 12 lessons and will serve as a prerequisite for the Nominative Leader Course (NLC).
-Mission Statement Provide professional military education that develops enlisted leaders into fit, disciplined, well-educated professional capable of meeting the challenges of an increasingly complex world.
+OUR MISSION Provide six levels of asynchronous, sequential, and progressive distributed learning content that supports and serves as a prerequisites for NCOPDS.
+OUR VISION University level quality DL education that supports continuous growth and links self-development to NCOPDS